Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?: Evaluation Results

+{To evaluate correctness, we use Computational Accuracy (CA), a standard metric commonly used in previous works \citep{pan2024lost, macedo2024intertrans, yuan2024transagentllmbasedmultiagentcode}, to facilitate direct comparison.
+CA is defined as the ratio of datapoints that pass all corresponding test cases to the total number of datapoints.} We consider a translation passed only if all test cases pass for the translated code.

-\pa{Evaluation Settings.} In this work, we chose model GPT-4~\cite{achiam2023gpt} for generating \specs and code translation.
-GPT-4 is the best-performing LLM in the prior work~\cite{pan2024lost} and thus we also chose GPT-4 for a fair comparison.
-For generating the responses we used temperature 0.7.
-We selected C, C++, Go, Java, and Python as target languages.
-We used gcc v11.4.0, g++ v11.4.0, openjdk 11.0.25, go v1.23.2 Linux/amd64, and python v3.10.13 to evaluate the translations to C, C++, Java, Go, Python respectively.
-The operating system is Ubuntu 22.04.4 LTS.
+{We selected C, C++, Go, Java, JavaScript, Rust, and Python as target languages.
+We used gcc v11.4.0, g++ v11.4.0, OpenJDK 11.0.25, go v1.23.2 Linux/amd64, node v12.22.9, rustc v1.92.0, and python v3.10.13 to evaluate the translations to C, C++, Java, Go, Javascript, Rust, and Python, respectively.} The operating system is Ubuntu 22.04.4 LTS.

-\subsection{RQ1-\RQOne}
+\subsection{\textbf{RQ1-\RQOne}}

+\pa{Motivation} Previous studies have shown that LLMs can translate code across programming languages with reasonable accuracy.
+However, code translation remains challenging when the source code is complex, long, or highly language-specific.
+Natural language (NL) specifications offer a higher-level description of program intent and may help LLMs focus on semantics rather than syntax.
+If LLM-generated specifications can capture the essential behavior of a program, they may serve as useful intermediate representations that improve translation quality.
+Therefore, this research question investigates whether using LLM-generated NL specifications, either alone or combined with source code can improve LLM-based code translation compared to using source code alone.

-\pa{Method.} To answer our RQ1, we first prompted LLMs to generate the NL language description for a given code sample.
-Then we used two approaches to compare the translation capability, \textbf{1.
-Prompting LLMs to translate code to a target language using only the \spec.
-2. Prompting LLMs to translate code to a target language using a combination of source code and the corresponding \spec.} We compare the results of the two above-mentioned approaches with Pan et al.~\cite{pan2024lost} (i.e., baseline).
+\pa{Method} To answer this RQ, we first prompted LLMs to generate the \specS description for a given code from the dataset.
+Then we used our three strategies to compare the translation capability: \textbf{(1) Prompting LLMs to translate code to a target language using only the \spec (2) Prompting LLMs to translate code to a target language using only the source code and (3) Prompting LLMs to translate code to a target language using a combination of source code and the corresponding \spec.} We compare the results of the three above-mentioned approaches with baselines \citep{pan2024lost} and \citep{macedo2024intertrans}.
+We have a total of 1916, 4000, and 164 translations from Avatar-Verified \citep{ahmad-etal-2021-avatar}, CodeNet \citep{puri2021codenet}, and Evalplus \citep{liu2024your}, respectively.

-\pa{Results.} Table \ref{tab:base_translation_result} shows the results of the evaluation of the translations, comparing the baseline~\cite{pan2024lost} (source code only), \specS only and \spec+source code.
-Column 4 of the table \ref{tab:base_translation_result} shows the result of translation using source code only (baseline result of our experiment that we took by evaluating the artifacts of Lost in Translation \cite{pan2024lost}).
-Column 5 and 6 of the same table represents the correctness of translations using \specS only and the correctness of translations using both Source code and \specS respectively.